rogerio-calixto/terraform-aws-lb-asg/README.md

 Set the variables below according to your needs:

 - region
-- ami
+- ami               -> inform ami for scaling
 - instance-type
 - keypair-name
 - instance-name
 - authorized-ssh-ip -> [ For security don´t set it in variable default.
 Instead inform on terraform plan command ]
 - asg-min
 - subnet_counts     -> this value is uset to create subnets for diferents AZ´s and for asg-max and asg-desired

 ## Example: